-The practice manager and staff told us that patients could give feedback at any time they visited.
-A recent patient survey performed by a dental treatment plan provider had been carried out and the results of this had been positive, with patients expressing a high level of satisfaction with the services they received.
+We were told that patients could give feedback at any time they visited.
+A recent patient survey had been undertaken by the practice and the results of this had been positive, with patients expressing a high level of satisfaction with the services they received.